OleksSobol/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 34: March 19, 2018
+**Today's Progress:** Stuck on the challenge Exact Change from freecodecamp.
+I guess I hace trouble with math more than with programming))

 ### Day 33: March 18, 2018
 **Today's Progress:** Finally started working on the challenges from codepen.
 Here is my idea!
 I want to create fast reading app for poems) [Challenge](https://codepen.io/OleksSobol/pen/dmpazm);